 The aim of this project is to develop robust, quantitative measurement methods utilizing transmission electron microscopy methods for complex, nanostructured devices with nanometer and sub-nanometer spatial resolution.

-The properties of advance materials are becoming ever more reliant on the ability to manipulate their structure at very fine length scales.
-For example, the relevant feature sizes in state of the art transistors continues to decrease, even as the complexity of the architectures employed increases, and existing characterization methods are proving insufficient for analyzing such devices.
-Transmission electron microscopy (TEM) with its unique atomic resolution and analytical capabilities has become a crucial and irreplaceable tool in many industries for the characterization of materials.
-The focus of this program is the development and application of electron microscopy methods for high spatial resolution characterization with an emphasis on improving reproducibility and quantification.
+The properties of advance materials are becoming ever more reliant on the ability to manipulate their chemistry and structure at very fine length scales.
+For example, the relevant feature sizes in state-of-the-art transistors continue to decrease, even as the complexity of the architectures employed increases, and existing characterization methods are proving insufficient for analyzing such devices.
+Scanning transmission electron microscopy (STEM), with its unique atomic resolution and analytical capabilities, has become a crucial and irreplaceable tool in many industries for the characterization of materials.
+Instrumental improvements have enabled the simultaneous collection of multiple signals in a single scan and software integration has made it possible to collect more data in an automated fashion.